Brain Storm (character): Axel Storm

-Axel Storm had created a special helmet that allowed him to absorb stellar energy, which he could use to create virtually anything which his imagination could conceive.
-This invention having warped his mind, Brain Storm witnessed his brother Fred's apparent death.
-In his twisted ideals, Brain Storm had captured the Justice League so that they could witness him taking justice into his own hands and killing the man responsible for his brother's demise.
-Part of his plan involved stealing the powers and abilities from the Justice League members and redistributing them to random people.
+Axel Storm created a special helmet that allowed him to absorb stellar energy, which he could use to create virtually anything which his imagination could conceive.
+This invention having warped his mind, Brain Storm witnesses his brother Fred's apparent death.
+In his twisted ideals, Brain Storm captured the Justice League so that they could witness him taking justice into his own hands and killing the man responsible for his brother's demise.
+Part of his plan involves stealing the powers and abilities from the Justice League members and redistributing them to random people.

-However, a side effect to Brain Storm's power was that whoever the power was used upon could also access the energy abilities and the JLA members were suddenly mentally linked to the people who had gained their abilities.
-Transporting them to Brain Storm's base, their arrival freed the Justice League from Brain Storm's trap and they fought against him.
+However, a side effect to Brain Storm's power was that whoever the power was used upon could also access the energy abilities, resulting in the JLA members being mentally linked to the people who had gained their abilities.

-They battled a group of stellar-energy powered threats, and came to realize who it was that Brain Storm blamed for his brothers death – the Green Lantern.
-However, Green Lantern explained that due to Brain Storm's interference with his attempt to capture Fred (who just robbed a bank), the combination of both their powers transported Fred to France and erased his memories.

-Bringing Fred to them and restoring his memory, the Justice League convinced Brain Storm to end his vendetta against the Green Lantern.
-However, Brain Storm realized that escape was the best course of action and teleported away without a trace, leaving the JLA to turn his brother over to the police.
+The Justice League discovers that Fred had been inadvertently transported to France after Green Lantern attempted to stop him from robbing a bank.
+Bringing Fred to them and restoring his memory, the Justice League convince Brain Storm to end his vendetta against the Green Lantern.
+However, Brain Storm realizes that escape was the best course of action and teleports away without a trace, leaving the JLA to turn Fred over to the police.

-Brain Storm soon returned however to plague the League once again.
-This time, he used his powers to give each team member a severe physical disability.
-Superman was struck blind, Flash's legs were fused together, Green Arrow suddenly had no arms, Green Lantern began to stutter both literally and mentally, and Hawkman developed breathing problems.
-In spite of these handicaps, the JLA managed to overcome the odds and fight back against Brain Storm.
-After the battle, Brain Storm restored all the JLA members back to normal.
+Brain Storm returns to plague the League once again, using his powers to give each team member a severe physical disability.
+Superman is blinded, Flash's legs are fused together, Green Arrow loses the use of his arms, Green Lantern develops a stutter, and Hawkman develops breathing problems.
+After being defeated, Brain Storm restores all the JLA members back to normal, then captures and enslaves them.
+Batman knocks Brain Storm out, relinquishing his control over the JLA members.

-Brain Storm retaliated though and used his power to create duplicates of himself.
-He also succeeded in capturing the League, turning all but Batman into his drone slaves.
-Finally determining which foe was the real Brain Storm, Batman knocked him out, relinquishing his control over the JLA members.

-Some years later, Brain Storm turned up again, this time without the benefit of his powers.
-He kidnapped the Terrorsmith in the hopes of using his powers to reactivate his own lost abilities.
-This plan proved unsuccessful however, and the Terrorsmith was able to escape.
+Some years later, Brain Storm turned up again, this time without his powers.
+He kidnaps Terrorsmith in the hopes of using his powers to reactivate his own lost abilities.
+This plan proves unsuccessful however, and the Terrorsmith is able to escape.